 BI 321 Genetics 3 hoursA study of principles of inheritance in all living organisms will be undertaken.
 Classical, molecular, and non-Mendelian genetics will be studied.
 Three hours of laboratory are required each week.
 Prerequisites: BI 132 and CH 312 or BI 241 and CH 311.

-BI 323 Undergraduate Research 1 hourDirected independent research in an approved area.
-Topics must be chosen, discussed, and approved by the instructor at least one semester prior to the initiation of the study.
-Prerequisite: BI 204
+BI 323 Undergraduate Research 1 hourDirected independent research in which topics will be chosen, discussed, and approved by the instructor as proposed in Introduction to Research, BI 204.
+Prerequisites: BI 204 and BI 235.

 BI 380 Comparative Vertebrate Anatomy 3 hoursA study of the comparative anatomy of the chordates, with emphasis on the vertebrates.
 Detailed dissections of the shark, necturus, and cat are made in the laboratory.
 Three hours of laboratory are required each week.
 Prerequisite: BI 132.

-BI 401-402 Biology Seminar 1-1 hoursOral and written reports on both historical and current biological work as found in the biological literature.
-The student is expected to become familiar with some significant contributors (both past and present) in a selected field chosen by the student.
-During the second semester, the instructor will assign topical readings to the student, and students will be required to present an oral and a written report of the assigned readings.
+BI 403 Biology Seminar 1 hourOral and written reports on both historical and current biological work as found in the biological literature.
+The instructor will assign topical readings and the student will be required to present their reports.
 Prerequisites: BI 132 and senior standing or permission of the instructor.

 BI 422, 423 General Physiology 3, 3 hoursThis course is a study of the function, interaction, and regulation of the major organ systems of the human body, with emphasis on biochemical and biophysical processes.
 Three hours of laboratory are required each week.
-Prerequisites: BI 132, CH 312, and PH 104.
+Prerequisites: BI 132, BI 331, and PH 104.

 BI 425 General Ecology 3 hoursA study of the interrelationships between organisms and their environment will be undertaken.
 Laboratories and field trips are designed to introduce the student to techniques used in basic ecological research.
 Three hours of laboratory are required each week.
 Prerequisites: BI 132.